Alexandria Truck Accident Lawyer

 - Cell phone use: Truck drivers cannot text behind the wheel or engage in cell phone use that requires holding a cell phone or pressing more than one button.
 If a driver was texting or otherwise engaging in prohibited cell phone use when your accident occurred, we can use that as evidence of negligence.

-- Alcohol use: If a truck driver has a blood alcohol concentration (BAC) of 0.04 or more, he is guilty of drunk driving.
+- Alcohol use: If a truck driver has a blood alcohol concentration (BAC) of 0.04 or more, he is not permitted to drive.
 If he caused an accident, the driver and the trucking company may be liable.

 We must gather various forms of evidence to prove the trucking company is liable for the accident.
 This may include: